 The value of your home is important no matter how long you plan on remaining in your home, whether that’s for the next 40 years or just the next four.
 Your garage is a critical factor in your home’s value, and it’s an excellent investment for homeowners.

 A new garage door can increase a home’s listing price.
 With such an excellent cost vs. value ratio, it’s no wonder lots of homeowners are eager to replace an out-of-date garage door with a new one.

 But outright replacement may not always be the best choice for a homeowner.
-Maybe your garage door is still fairly new.
-Perhaps you think repairing would be a better option than outright replacement.
+In some cases, a garage door repair would be a better option.
 So how do you decide between repairing and replacing your garage door?
 Here are a few questions to ask yourself when choosing whether to repair or replace:

 - What is the condition of your garage door?

 - What parts need to be repaired or replaced?